-- aid the planning of annual operations

-- co-ordinate activities of the College in pursuance of the strategic objectives

-- communicate financial plans

-- motivate budget holders

-- control financial activities

-- evaluate financial performance

-- allocate resources for the purpose that they were intended

-- promote value for money and ensure all activities make the required contribution
+- aid the planning of annual operations and contributes to the annual plan - co-ordinate activities of the College in pursuance of the strategic objectives - communicate financial plans - motivate budget holders - control financial activities - evaluate financial performance - allocate resources for the purpose that they were intended - promote value for money and ensure all activities make the required contribution - satisfy external demands to ensure going concern/financial health

 Detailed budgets will be produced in accordance with Budgeting Procedures.
 As stated above where there is uncertainty regarding sources of income and/or levels of expenditure detailed sensitivity analysis must be conducted with the various scenarios explained in the associated commentary.
-Appendix E provides a RAG rated assessment of each budget heading
+Appendix E provides a RAG rated assessment of each budget heading relates.
+This budget will be reviewed and considered by the Committee, with all changes recommended to the corporation for approval, on at least a termly basis.